Food pyramid (nutrition): Criticism and controversy

-Several books have claimed that food and agricultural associations exert undue political power on the USDA.
+Several researchers have said that food and agricultural associations exert undue political power on the USDA.
 Food industries, such as milk companies, have been accused of influencing the United States Department of Agriculture into making the colored spots on the newly created food pyramid larger for their particular product.
-The milk section has been claimed to be the easiest to see out of the six sections of the pyramid, making individuals believe that more milk should be consumed on a daily basis compared to the others.
-Furthermore, the inclusion of milk as a group unto itself implies that is an essential part of a healthy diet, despite the many people who are lactose intolerant or choose to abstain from dairy, and a number of cultures that have historically consumed little if any dairy products.
+The milk section has been described as the easiest to see out of the six sections of the pyramid, making individuals believe that more milk should be consumed on a daily basis compared to the others.
 Joel Fuhrman says in his book Eat to Live that U.S. taxpayers must contribute 20 billion on price supports to artificially reduce the price of cattle feed to benefit the dairy, beef and veal industries, and then pay the medical bills for an overweight population.
 He asks if the USDA is under the influence of the food industry, because a food pyramid based on science would have vegetables at its foundation.

 These controversies prompted the creation of pyramids for specific audiences, including a Vegetarian Diet Pyramid.

-The successor to the Food Pyramid called MyPlate has also received numerous criticisms such as, "The federal government continues to be very bad at telling people what and how to eat", but unlike the Food Pyramid—which was very well known—the MyPlate program has yet to become publicly well known, with as "...3 out of 4 Americans [having] no idea what the government's MyPlate dietary guide [even] is..."
+The successor to the Food Pyramid called MyPlate has also received numerous criticisms, but unlike the Food Pyramid, which was very well known, the MyPlate program has yet to become publicly well known, with as many as "3 out of 4 Americans [having] no idea what the government's MyPlate dietary guide [even] is."

-Alternatives to the USDA pyramid

-The Harvard School of Public Health proposes a healthy eating pyramid with an emphasis on vegetables, healthy proteins, and healthy fats as an alternative to the Food Guide Pyramid.

-The University of Michigan Integrative Medicine’s Healing Foods Pyramid emphasizes plant-based choices, variety and balance.
-It includes sections for seasonings and water as well as healthy fats.

-The government-produced Japanese food guide spinning top was released in 2005.